d11wtq/oedipus-dm/README.md

 end
 ```

 In Rails you can do this in an initializer for example.
-If you prefer not to use
+If you prefer not to
-a global configuration, it is also possible to specify how to connect on a
+use a global configuration, it is possible to specify how to connect on a
-per-index basis.
+per-index basis instead.

+### Defining an Index

+The most basic way to connect sphinx index with your model is to define a
-### Define an index method on your model
+`.index` method on the model itself.
+Oedipus doesn't directly mix behaviour
+into your models by default, as experience suggests this makes testing in
+isolation more difficult (note that you can easily have a standalone `Index`
+that wraps your model, if you prefer this).

+For a non-realtime index, something like the following would work fine.

 ``` ruby
 class Post